-The Agency does not anticipate that manufacturing the new products would lead to release of new chemicals into the air.
-The applicant stated that manufacturing the new products is not expected to result in changes in air emissions; accordingly, the applicant concluded that manufacturing the new products would not require revised or new air permits.
+The Agency does not anticipate that manufacturing the new product would lead to release of new chemicals into the air.
+The applicant stated that manufacturing the new product is not expected to result in changes in air emissions; accordingly, the applicant concluded that manufacturing the new product would not require a revised or new air permit.